tav/gitfund/mvp/app/page/gitfund.md

 * It's on an economic sanctions list of some kind.

-* It has data protection requirements which require all personal data to be stored and processed within that territory and we have not been able to figure out an affordable and reliable way of doing that for some reason.
+* It has data protection requirements which require all personal data to be stored and processed within that territory and we have not yet been able to figure out an affordable and reliable way of doing so.

 #### How will the collection and distribution of funds work?